ryoppippi/talks/2024-11-23/slides.md

 [click] which means that it's good for modern web frontend development.

+Also the extensions are really easy to use.
+You can start development out of the box.

 [click] There are a lot of extensions available.

-[click] And the written in TypeScript, so library authors can share codes easily.
+[click] And they are written in TypeScript, so library authors can share codes easily.

 [click] And, you don't need to pay money to use it.
 -->